open-telemetry/opamp-spec/specification.md

 ##### ConnectionSettingsOffers.own_traces

-Settings to connect to an OTLP metrics backend to send Agent's own traces to.
+Settings to connect to an OTLP traces backend to send Agent's own traces to.
 If this field is not set then the Agent should assume that the settings are unchanged.

 ##### ConnectionSettingsOffers.own_logs

-Settings to connect to an OTLP metrics backend to send Agent's own logs to.
+Settings to connect to an OTLP logs backend to send Agent's own logs to.
 If this field is not set then the Agent should assume that the settings are unchanged.